OnToology/OnToology/README.md

 #### Set default configuration files
 In the folder that specified in the environment variable ```ar2dtool_config```, include default configuration files for AR2DTool and Widoco.

+## How to contribute
+There are two workflows:
+Case #1: If you are a contributor:
+1. Create a new branch from the current live one (now it is com-look but will be changed in a week or two).
+Make sure to give it a presentive name.
+In case it is for a specific issue, include the issue number in the branch name, e.g. change-spinner-123.
+2. Once you push your changes on the new branch, **create a pull request** and one of the admins will check your code base and will merge if it is ok.
+Case #2: If you are not added as a contributor yet (or you are a contributor who prefers this workflow):
+1. Fork from the current live branch (now it is com-look but will be changed in a week or two).
+2. Create a pull request, we will review it and merge if it is ok.